 - 1. Appropriate design that provides adequate space for delivery of patient care, parental accommodation, clinical supplies storage, pharmacy, equipment preparation and storage, clinical staff (on-call) accommodation, administration, education and research. - 2.
+All beds staffed to Level 3 PICU to allow response to fluctuations in activity. - 2.
+Floor plan and appropriate bed space areas, taking account of patient visibility and patient safety. - 3.
+Patient centred design (noise minimisation, appropriate lighting, windows etc.), these features also promoting staff wellbeing. - 2.
 A self-contained area with easy access to Theatre, Emergency Department and Radiology. - 3.
 Ambulance and / or helicopter access. - 4.
-Design and building specifications as per HBN 57, HBN 23 and SARI 2008. - 5.
-A patient point of care testing laboratory, within the unit, for measuring time sensitive commonly requested biochemical and haematological assays such as blood gas analysis, glucose, lactate and electrolytes. - 6.
-There should be appropriate quantity and quality of medical equipment (including single use disposable equipment) which cater to the specific needs of the critically ill infants, children and adolescents. - 7.
+Design and building specifications as HBN 04 & SARI guidelines remain in use currently.
+Guidelines are being rewritten and awaiting agreement. - 5.
+A patient point of care testing laboratory, within the unit, for measuring time sensitive commonly requested biochemical and haematological assays such as blood gas analysis, glucose, lactate and electrolytes.

+- 6. There should be appropriate quantity and quality of medical equipment which cater to the specific needs of the critically ill infants, children and adolescents. - 7.
 Drugs and equipment checks should be carried out on a regular basis in line with hospital policy and vendor specifications, supplemented by any formally agreed recommendation in line with best international practice. - 8.
-There should be agreed arrangement on the servicing and maintaining of all lifesustaining equipment on a 24 hour on call basis where appropriate.
+There should be agreed arrangement on the servicing and maintaining of all lifesustaining equipment on a 24 hour on call basis where appropriate. - 9.
+Sufficient workstations and workstations on wheels (WOWS) for accessing and maintaining Electronic Health Records.